Cochlear implants can often provide greater access to sound, with improved clarity, to help you communicate more effectively.

 A cochlear implant is a small electronic device that features both an implant and an external speech processor worn behind the ear.
 It is traditionally used to help people with severe-to-profound sensorineural hearing loss.

-However, more recent advances in technology (e.g., hybrid cochlear implants) can now provide the same benefits — greater access to sound, with improved clarity — for some people whose hearing loss is not severe-to-profound but don't benefit from hearing aids.
+However, more recent advances in technology (e.g., hybrid cochlear implants) can now provide the same benefits — greater access to sound, with improved clarity — for adults and children whose hearing loss is not severe-to-profound but don't benefit from hearing aids.

 You may be a good candidate for a cochlear implant in the following cases: